iauns/travis-doxy-helper/README.md

 travis-doxy-helper
 ==================

-Utility scripts to help with compiling doxygen docs on Travis CI
+Simple shell script to help compile and upload doxygen documentation for C++ projects.